kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 It takes simply a minute to write all of these assuming that you remember everything including the path to the test file or have it copied.
 Apart form being time consuming and demotivating it's wastes one of the most significant resource in your life - number of keystrokes you are going to press during your lifetime.

-  ### Terminal shortcuts
+### Terminal alias

 You can create terminal alias in `~/.bashrc` so e.g. to type `unittests` and it will replace everything apart from test case file.
 This way you will simply type:

 {% highlight shell %}
 unittests tests/php/Unit/Controllers/IndexControllerTest.php
 {% endhighlight %}